An insider’s guide for those who want to enter a writing competition.

 You could do this with a different take on a common situation, or the voice/style of writing.
 A strong, assured voice gives me confidence the writer knows where they are going.
 A weak voice lacks that confidence to lead the reader, a little like ballroom dancing.

 Open and close your story in the right place.
 Avoid clichés.
+Put the reader in the story with sensory detail.

 Unique metaphors are refreshing, when they work.
 Similarly, an unusual structure will make me look deeper, but there must be something behind the edge.
 In other words, now is not the time to experiment for experimentation’s sake.